 Rory McIlroy is +1000 or 11.0 (decimal) listed win odds, you also play e/w at 1/5 1-2-3-4-5-6-7.

-In an e/w bet, like top 5,10,20 etc. if your player shares his or her finishing position that payout is subject to the dead heat rule.
+In an e/w bet, similar place betting (top 5,10,20 etc.) if your player shares his or her finishing position, your win is subject to a reduced payout.
+Each way payouts are calculated a bit differently than standard dead heat payouts.
+See below for examples of each.

 Dead Heat Rule: This rule applies when two or more players share a finishing position.
 The payout is calculated as such: Stake (bet amount) divided by people in the shared finishing position multiplied by number of places available and the odds of payout.